unforswearing/applescript/README.md

 ∫∫ **Terminal GUI**
 Scripts to enhance my limited terminal usage.

-∫∫ **Camtasia Auto Record Timer.scpt**
-A script that uses a few items from the hidden applescript dictionary for Camtasia.
-Useful for when you need to capture video of something happening on the screen, but won't be around to do it manually.
-May be variably functional, though the last few tests were successful.

-∫∫ **Google Chrome Tab Closer.scpt**
-Does what it says, though more specifically, it closes all tabs, but keeps the application open.

 ∫∫ **Chrome to Safari**
 A (comparatively) simplified version of many of the "Send URL to Safari" scripts I have seen.